uwePhillPhelps/IAP-2024/Tutorials/Getting Started.md

 If you double-click by mistake, close the separate window that will appear, and try again.
 Ensure your Xcode window looks the same as the screenshot below.

 <img src="images/xcode.png" alt="xcode editor with IAP.cpp file selected for editing">

+## A clean starting point

+Remember that the iapProj can be changed and edited, each week we will explore a new topic, and **it is best to begin each week's tutorial with a "clean slate"**.
+For this reason we have prepared starting point template files.

+You can reset the code in your iapProj to a "clean" state with the <a href="../../Code%20Exercises/Tutorial%201/">files provided here</a>.

+### TASK: edit your iapProj files

+Edit **both** `IAP.cpp` and `IAP.h` in your Xcode editor.
+You may either:

+1. Copy-paste from github into the Xcode editor, replacing the existing code
+2. Download from github and move the files on disk, replacing the existing code

+Please ask staff if you need assistance with either of these steps.
+We're happy to help!

 ## The first tutorial exercises